mercuryhg8O/memories/STANDARDS.md

 Indentations should be with tabs.

+Use indentation to the beginning and end of control structures.

 Functions and classes should follow the implementation outline in the class diagrams and sprint documents.

 Use .exec, .then, .catch after function calls to check for errors.